 - Cover the pan with a lid and cook for around 30-40 minutes or till the mutton soften.

 - Stir in between.

-- Once the Mutton is cooked completely, keep on cooking on high flame to reduce the water content. (refer picture).
+- Once the Mutton is cooked completely, keep on cooking on a high flame to reduce the water content. (refer to picture).

 - Switch the flame off and give the cooked mutton a stand of 10 minutes.

-- You will find, there are lots of oil with the mutton.
+- You will find, there is a lot of oil in the mutton.

 - Strain the mutton and remaining gravy from the Oil.

 - Take the Strained Oil in a Deep bottom vessel and heat it.

 - Add Soaked rice and fry on low flame for 5-7 minutes till the granules look glossy.

 - Add 1.5 Lit of Hot Water to the rice.

 - Now mix Milk Powder with 1/2 Cup of Boiling water and add that too.*

 - Mix using a spatula.

 - Cover the Vessel with a Lid and cook on a medium flame for around 15 minutes or till the rice is almost 2/3 done.